Sponsored by New Orleans Convention & Visitors Bureau

 The Mardi Gras dates change each year as it is dependent on when Ash Wednesday/ Easter Sunday is which of course changes every year.

-    Most visitors plan to arrive no later than the Saturday prior to Mardi Gras Day (Fat Tuesday) and stay through Ash Wednesday.
+Most visitors plan to arrive no later than the Friday or Saturday prior to Mardi Gras Day (Fat Tuesday) and stay through to Ash Wednesday.

-    This is the weekend when Bacchus and Endymion, two of the biggest parades of the season, roll down the streets of New Orleans.
+This is the weekend when Bacchus and Krewe of Endymion, two of the biggest parades of the season, roll down the streets of New Orleans.

 Check out these gorgeous shoes from the Muses parade!

 For families, look to the Mardi Gras Parades Uptown, such as Krewe du Vieux or Krewe of Proteus, in Metairie, Marigny, or on the North Shore or West Bank, which are more family-friendly.